obu-labs/vinaya/content/docs/guides/navigation.md

 Currently, the Vinaya Bookshelf contains the following modules:
 {{< list_modules >}}

-The [Vinaya Notebook Obsidian Plugin](https://github.com/obu-labs/vinaya-notebook) updates in the background to keep these modules up to date.
+The [Vinaya Bookshelf Obsidian Plugin](https://github.com/obu-labs/vinaya-bookshelf) updates in the background to keep these modules up to date.
 See [Managing Modules](modules) for more information.

 Keep your own notes in a separate folder on the shelf alongside the synced folders.